fmalina/revisions-blocl/activism/thegreatdivide.md

 Proponents of a strong financial sector were right about one thing: it is hard to have a well-performing economy  without a well-performing financial sector.
-But, as we have seen repeatedly, the financial sector doesn’t perform  well on its own; it requires strong regulations, effectively enforced, both to prevent it from imposing harm on the  rest of the society and to make sure that it actually performs the functions it is supposed to perform.
+But, as we have seen repeatedly, the financial sector doesn't perform  well on its own; it requires strong regulations, effectively enforced, both to prevent it from imposing harm on the  rest of the society and to make sure that it actually performs the functions it is supposed to perform.